arthurweinmann/tinyveil/README.md

 - Javascript type assertions with some nice quirks
 - Object check against a type schema (for receiving response from backend apis for example)
+- A Websocket API class
 - An interesting alpha experiment of an HTML node type compiling to and from an HTMLElement recursively

+## Status

+This library is still in active development.
+Expect a lot of changes.
+I am using it in one of my projects and make it better along the way.

 ## Integrate with Makefile